 If you notice a leak, but most of the roof is still in good condition, it might make more sense just to repair the damaged spots.
 If you notice signs that the roof is wearing out and might require significant repair; or if your roof is more than 20 years old, you may want to consider replacing the roof.

-Scholar Painting provides the best value in roof replacement for home and business owners throughout the Connecticut area of Connecticut, including Greenwich, New Canaan, Darien and nearby.
+Scholar Painting provides the best value in roof replacement for home and business owners throughout the Connecticut area of Connecticut, including Greenwich, New Haven, Hartford and nearby.

 Replacing an asphalt shingle roof.
 It's usually possible to install a new asphalt shingle roof over an existing asphalt shingle roof, providing that the roof structure is sound.
 But if there are already two layers of roofing in place, the entire roof will have to be stripped down to the roof sheathing.
 As with any roof replacement, the flashing will also need to be either replaced or renewed.

 Flat roof replacement.
 Because a flat roof can allow water (in the form of rain, snow and ice) to collect rather than to drain, leaks and moisture damage are more common with this roof type.
 So any flat roof replacement should include a careful inspection of the roof structure for signs of moisture damage.
 The good news about replacing a flat roof is that it's also an excellent opportunity to increase the building's energy efficiency by installing new rigid foam insulation board beneath the new roofing material.